toroloffredo/Cooper-coffee-challenge/ReadMeFile.md

 ## Description

-The purpose of this project is to create a browser-based game using HTML, CSS, JavaScript, DOM manipulation, and Object-Oriented Programming (OOP).
+The purpose of this project is to create a browser-based game using HTML, CSS, JavaScript, DOM manipulation, and Object-Oriented Programming (OOP) for our first bootcamp project.

-## MVP
+The Minimum Viable Product (MVP) requirements of the project, to be achieved within a week were as follow:

-Render a game in the browser.
+- Render a game in a browser.

-Have logic for winning and/or losing and show feedback to the player.
+- Have logic for winning and/or losing and show feedback to the player.

-Game must have logic that allows the player to win or lose.
+- Game must have logic that allows the player to win or lose.

-Game code must be organized in separate files for HTML, CSS, and JavaScript.
+- Game code must be organized in separate files for HTML, CSS, and JavaScript.

-Use plain JavaScript for DOM manipulation.
+- Use plain JavaScript for DOM manipulation.

-Game entities and elements must be organized using classes and OOP.
+- Game entities and elements must be organized using classes and OOP.

-Have a repo on GitHub.
+- Have a repo on GitHub.

-Have at least one (1) commit per day that you worked on.
+- Have at least one (1) commit per day that you worked on.

-Game deployed online using GitHub Pages so anyone can play it.
+- Game deployed online using GitHub Pages so anyone can play it.

-Code should follow the principles of KISS (Keep It Simple Stupid) and DRY (Don’t Repeat Yourself).
+- Code should follow the principles of KISS (Keep It Simple Stupid) and DRY (Don’t Repeat Yourself).

-## Backlog
+## Version History

+### Version 1.0.0 (MVP)

+Full MVP requirements met, but many features remain in the backlog:

-High score - top 5.
+- High score - top 5.
-speed increase over time.
+- Speed increase over time.
-Music and sound
+- Music and sound.
-Two to tree different enemies spawned at random intervals.
+- Two to tree different enemies spawned at random intervals.
-Tweaks and fixes.
-Mobile friendly version.
+- Mobile friendly version.

+### Version 1.1.1

+Several gameplay tweaks and bug fixes

+- Fixed player movement speed to increase dificulty slightly.
+- Fixed projectile being shot in rapid succession when the space bar was holded down.
+- Added version number to splash screen.
+- Added High Score to Game Over screen.
+- Fixed issue were lives were not being deducted whenever the enemy reached the left edge of the game screen.
+- Changed the size of the assets to fit game screen better.
+- Removed/commented out several console logs.

+### Future Improvements

+- Add assets so several different iterations of enemies appear on the screen.
+- Add sound effects for shooting, collision, game start and game over.
+- Add music.
+- Add top 5 highscores to game over screen with player initials.
+- Mobile friendly version with touchcreen buttons instead of key presses.

 ## Data structure